SarKaa/Run-batch-from-C/README.md

 EG.

-when you type "c:\batch.exe I like to code" into the prompt:
+when you type "c:\batch.exe big black chickens" into the prompt:

 %1 = c:\batch.exe

-%2 = I
+%2 = big

-%3 = like
+%3 = black

-%4 = to
+%4 = chickens

-%5 = code